 The Fund has made loans to operating companies for working capital purposes.
 The Fund monitors the financial position of the borrower companies on a yearly basis.

 The management has performed the assessment for impairment on its loan receivable.
-As at 31 December 2020, USD 1,349,705 has been considered impaired.
+As at 31 December 2022, none has been considered impaired.

 Cash at bank